-- 1. The Awards Committee shall be responsible for: - a. the preparation and submission of nominations for potential inductees into the BC Sport Hall of Fame as directed by the Board of Directors; - b. the preparation and submission of annual nominations for the annual viaSport Athlete of the Year Awards in consultation with the High Performance Committee; - c. the preparation and submission of annual nominations for the viaSport Coaches and Officials Awards in consultation with the Coaching and Officials' Development Committees respectively; - the preparation and submission of annual nominations for the various Speed Skating Canada awards in consultation with the respective BCSSA committees and as directed by the Board of Directors; - e. the acceptance of nominations and determination of recipients for recognition annually at the BCSSA AGM in the categories listed in E2 through E9.
+- 1. The Awards Committee shall be responsible for: - a. the preparation and submission of nominations for potential inductees into the BC Sport Hall of Fame - b. the preparation and submission of annual nominations for the annual Sport BC Athlete of the Year Awards in consultation with the Athlete Development Committee; - c. the preparation and submission of annual nominations for the Sport BC Coaches and Officials Awards in consultation with the Coaching and Officials' Development Committees respectively; - the preparation and submission of annual nominations for the various Speed Skating Canada awards in consultation with the respective BCSSA committees and as directed by the Board of Directors; - e. the acceptance of nominations and determination of recipients for recognition annually at the BCSSA AGM in the categories listed in E2 through E9.